derailed/ex_ray/README.md

     navigating the call stack.

-    > NOTE: One cool aspect of OpenTracing is the tracing does not stop at the process boundaries as you can continue the chain to other processes and REST/GRPC services.
+    > NOTE: One cool aspect of OpenTracing is the tracing does not stop at the process boundaries as you can continue the chain to other processes and external services.
 Please see the examples directory for further info.

     In your application initialization, you need to make sure the ExRay ETS table is created by calling